Upcoming Events

 As a performer, most of his work has been with Tapestry Playback Theate, tackling social issues in community performances.
 He has also performed with companies like Paper Monkey Theatre, The Necessary Stage, Drama Box, and In Source Theatre.

-Discounts, Funding & Subsidies:
+Discounts, Funding & Subsidies

 SDEA Membership Discount

-Tina Sergeant Professional Development Initiative (TSPDI) [Apply by 21 April 2024]
+Tina Sergeant Professional Development Initiative (TSPDI) [Open to SDEA Members only | Application closes 20 April 2025]

 The Tina Sergeant Professional Development Initiative (TSPDI) is a funding initiative by the Singapore Drama Educators Association (SDEA) to support freelance practitioners and drama educators to make professional development a regular part of their lives.

-SkillsFuture Credit [NEW! | Apply by 15 May 2024]
+SkillsFuture Credit [Apply by 21 May 2025]

 Singaporeans aged 25 and above who are eligible for SkillsFuture Credit can apply for a claim.

-Please inform SDEA that you intend to use your SkillsFuture Credit in part or in full for the qualifying course fee. to obtain the necessary supporting documents for the claim.
-Visit MySkillsFuture to check your credit balance and for more information on the claims process.
+Please inform SDEA upon course registration your intent to utilise your SkillsFuture Credit in part or in full for the qualifying course fee to obtain the necessary supporting documents for the claim.

 Self-employed arts educators can claim up to $500 in subsidies and training allowance.